RyanCCollins/cdn/welcome.md

 Hey there!
 Thanks for using this boilerplate!

-Head on over to the [website](https://scalable-react-ts-boilerplate.herokuapp.com/) to get started.
+Head on over to the [website](https://scalable-react-ts-boilerplate.herokuapp.com/) to get started